 HIC = Head Injury Criterion: degree of risk of brain injury due to impact acceleration.

 During this important phase, agv worked and has been working in conjunction with MIPS AB STOCCOLMA e PADUA UNIVERSITY, (Mechanical Engineering, Materials Characterisation).

 Comfort is safety.
 A well-ventilated, quiet and balanced helmet is much less tiring for a rider to wear, allowing them to focus more effectively on riding.

 During wind tunnel testing, comfort is measured using the following criteria:

-A helmet designed expressly for professional use.
+Full carbon helmet specially designed for professional use.

 Sets new performance standards with its wide field of vision, low weight and compact dimensions, extensive ventilation, exclusive ergonomic design and class-leading aerodynamics.

 A helmet that combines the performance of the Pista GP with road features such as adjustable air vents, variable aerodynamics with a removable spoiler, and increased comfort - yet achieves this without sacrificing the performance standards of the GP model.

 A helmet that takes the concepts developed for the Pista model and adapts them to GT and Sport Touring use.

 The GT Veloce has been designed to provide compact dimensions, comfort and low noise levels, a highly efficient ventilation system, wide field of vision and a dedicated intercom system - all while being extremely practical to use.